Law Society of Saskatchewan

 What is the regulatory framework to provide limited scope legal services?

-The Law Society of Saskatchewan Code of Conduct provides guidance to lawyers delivering limited scope legal services.
+The Law Society of Saskatchewan Codes of Professional Conduct provide guidance to lawyers and limited licensees delivering limited scope legal services.

-Sub-section 1.1-1 defines limited scope retainer – “means the provision of legal services for part, but not all, of a client’s legal matter by agreement with the client”.
+Sub-section 1.1-1 defines limited scope retainer/services – “means the provision of legal services for part, but not all, of a client’s legal matter by agreement with the client”.

-Sub-section 3.1-2 reinforces that a lawyer must perform all legal services undertaken on a client’s behalf to the standard of a competent lawyer.
-Commentary 7A for this rule requires a lawyer to consider whether to provide legal services under a limited scope retainer it is possible to render those services in a competent manner.
+Sub-section 3.1-2 reinforces that a lawyer or limited licensee must perform all legal services undertaken on a client’s behalf to the standard of a competent lawyer or limited licensee.
+Commentary 7A for this rule requires a lawyer or limited licensee to consider whether to provide legal services under a limited scope retainer or agreement it is possible to render those services in a competent manner.

-Sub-section 3.2-1A indicates that before undertaking a limited scope retainer a lawyer must advise the client about the nature, extent and scope of the services that the lawyer can provide and must confirm in writing to the client as soon as practicable what services will be provided.
+Sub-section 3.2-1A indicates that before undertaking a limited scope matter a lawyer or limited licensee must advise the client about the nature, extent and scope of the services that the lawyer or limited licensee can provide and must confirm in writing to the client as soon as practicable what services will be provided.

-Related commentary notes that if the limited services being provided include an appearance before a tribunal, care must be taken not to mislead the tribunal as to the scope of the retainer.
-This may require disclosure of the limited nature of the retainer and all applicable rules of the tribunal should be adhered to.
+Related commentary notes that if the limited services being provided include an appearance before a tribunal, care must be taken not to mislead the tribunal as to the scope of the retainer or agreement.
+This may require disclosure of the limited nature of the legal services retainer or agreement and all applicable rules of the tribunal should be adhered to.
 A tribunal is defined as “a court, board, arbitrator, mediator, administrative agency or other body that resolves disputes”.

-Sub-section 7.2-6A addresses communication on a limited scope file and details responsibility on lawyers to communicate in writing the extent of their involvement in a legal matter for which they expect to be contacted.
-Commentary reinforces that unless specifically advised, an opposing lawyer can deal directly with the client.
-It is important to detail the nature of the retainer and its scope in writing to opposing counsel.
+Sub-section 7.2-6A addresses communication on a limited scope file and details responsibility on legal professionals to communicate in writing the extent of their involvement in a legal matter for which they expect to be contacted.
+Commentary reinforces that unless specifically advised, an opposing lawyer or limited licensee can deal directly with the client.
+It is important to detail the nature of the retainer or agreement and its scope in writing to opposing counsel.

 How can I make limited scope legal services part of my practice?